-CES has kicked off with the showcasing of a number of mindboggling innovations, the latest among which is the next level of Samsung and Harman’s joint project, the Digital Cockpit platform.
-The Digital Cockpit utilizes a suite of IoT solutions to provide an automotive experience replete with features like personalization, connectivity, and safety.
+CES has showcased a number of mindboggling innovations, the latest among which is the next level of Samsung and Harman’s joint project, the Digital Cockpit platform.
+The Digital Cockpit utilizes a suite of IoT solutions to provide an automotive experience replete with personalization, connectivity, and safety features.

-The updated version of the Digital Cockpit has seamlessly linked devices, vehicles, and homes to cater to the concerns of drivers and their passengers alike.
+The updated version of the Digital Cockpit has seamlessly linked devices, vehicles, and homes to cater to drivers’ and passengers’ concerns.

 Samsung Digital Cockpit has been fitted with two knobs in the front and two at the back of the car, which provide intuitive setting controls.
-The knobs feature a circular UX which can be customized to configure settings most frequently used by the driver and passengers to enhance a personalized experience.
+The knobs feature a circular UX that can be customized to configure settings most frequently used by drivers and passengers to enhance a personalized experience.

-Bixby, an intuitive and conversational AI platform, for its part, provides features like giving drivers and passengers a hands-free control over their third-party apps and automotive-optimized functions while in the vehicle.
-Users can now also utilize SmartThings and Galaxy Home to check their vehicle status and controls without having to leave their home.
-This includes checking fuel levels, start up the engine, and cool down or warm up the inside temperature by turning on the AC even before one physically steps into the car.
+Bixby, an intuitive and conversational AI platform, for its part, provides features like giving drivers and passengers hands-free control over their third-party apps and automotive-optimized functions while in the vehicle.
+Users can now also utilize SmartThings and Galaxy Home to check their vehicle status and controls without having to leave their homes.
+This includes checking fuel levels, starting up the engine, and cooling down or warming up the inside temperature by turning on the AC even before one physically steps into the car.

 The camera identifies vehicles, pedestrians, lanes, and traffic signs to make the driver wary of any danger that may befall him in case of a sudden movement; the data regarding which is simultaneously displayed on the Cluster Display.
 And the Driver Monitoring System has been put in place to sound an alarm in case of danger during a moment of careless driving on the part of the driver, including using the phone or feeling drowsy.